findmypast/lar-carabiner/README.md

 ### Credits

-All to original developpers i mainly adapted the script for laravel.
+All Credits to original developpers i mainly adapted the script for laravel.